br1code/habits-together/README.md

 #### `POST /api/auth/signup` ✅

-Sign up a new user.
+Signs up a new user.

 - **Request:**